Park Plaza Project

-In May, Rogers-O’Brien Construction, in conjunction with Intercon Demolition, demolished the vacant properties located at 3424, 3428, 3432 Haynie St. For the safety and well-being of the public, a mesh chain-link fence remains in place around the worksite including the western 1/3 of the existing parking lot.
+Rogers-O’Brien Construction, in conjunction with Intercon Demolition, has demolished the vacant properties located at 3424, 3428, 3432 Haynie St. For the safety and well-being of the public, a mesh chain-link fence remains in place around the worksite including the western 1/3 of the existing parking lot.

 2016 City Council/Planning and Zoning Commission Actions on project

-October 18 - 2016 The City Council has approved an ordinance for the redevelopment of property where the old Chase Bank building sits.
+October 18, 2016 - The City Council approved an ordinance for the redevelopment of property where the old Chase Bank building sits.
 The vote was 4 to 1.
 The Park Plaza project involves the demolition of the existing building on the corner of Hillcrest and Daniel, and the construction of a mixed-use development, featuring office space, retail shops and restaurants.

 Prior to approving the ordinance, the City Council made several amendments to the document.
 The ordinance caps the development at 119,000 square feet, down from the previously proposed 127,880 square feet.
 The ordinance stipulates that the office tower cannot exceed 86 feet in height, a reduction from the recently proposed height of 95 feet.
 The building will have six stories, reduced from a proposed seven stories.

 The project will have 626 total parking spaces, with 136 spaces at or above-grade and 490 below-grade for tenants.
 The ordinance calls for those 136 parking spaces on the grade and above-grade levels to be free-of-charge for the first hour.
 There will be a $3 charge for each hour or part of an hour for those slots after that.
 The maximum height of the western elevated portion of the parking garage will be 31 feet on both Daniel and Haynie sides of the project.